404NetworkError/homebrew-firefox-no-webextensions/README.md

 # homebrew-firefox56
-Mozilla Firefox before WebExtensions Requirement
+Mozilla Firefox 56 before WebExtensions requirement.
+This is a cask for Homebrew.